 - Listen attentively to spoken language and show understanding by joining in and responding.

-- Opportunities to explore the patterns and sounds of language through songs and rhymes and link the spelling, sound and meaning of words.
+- Explore the patterns and sounds of language through songs and rhymes, linking the spelling, sound and meaning of words.

-- Opportunities to engage in conversations; ask and answer questions; express opinions and respond to those of others; seek clarification and help.
+- Engage in conversations; ask and answer questions; express opinions and respond to those of others; seek clarification and help.

-- Opportunities to understand basic grammar appropriate to the language being studied, including (where relevant): feminine, masculine and neuter forms and the conjugation of high frequency verbs; key features and patterns of the language; how to apply these, for instance, to build sentences; and how these differ from or are similar to English.
+- Understand basic grammar appropriate to the language being studied, including (where relevant) feminine, masculine and neuter forms and the conjugation of high frequency verbs; key features and patterns of the language; how to apply these, for instance, to build sentences; and how these differ from or are similar to English.